 The report goes further into red flag indicators related to transactions, transaction patterns, anonymity, senders or recipients, source of funds or wealth and geographical risks and is a valuable resource for FIs.
 Download your copy of the report to learn more about red flag indicators identified by FATF.

 FATF is not the only agency that is tackling virtual currency AML risks.
 FinCEN also issued an advisory that highlights prominent typologies and red flags associated with virtual currencies and identifies information that would be most valuable to law enforcement, regulators, and other national security agencies in the filing of suspicious activity reports (SARs).

 Virtual currency abuse typologies covered by the advisory include the use of darknet marketplaces, P2P exchangers, foreign-located MSBs, and CVC (convertible virtual currency) kiosks.

-The advisory also provides 30 red flag indicators that may help in identifying unregistered MSB activity and suspicious virtual currency purchases, transfers, and transactions.
-Example of red flag indicators in the advisory include:
+The advisory also provides 30 red-flag indicators that may help in identifying unregistered MSB activity and suspicious virtual currency purchases, transfers, and transactions.
+Examples of red flag indicators in the advisory include:

 - Large numbers of transactions from different customers sent to and from the CVC wallet address but not operating as a known CVC exchange